A logo icon is the center of your brand. An icon is the main focal point of your logo, representing who you are as a business and what you do.

-Now that we’ve seen how other companies choose logo icons, here are a few steps you can take to make sure you pick the right icon for your brand:
+Now it’s time for you to choose your very own logo icon.
+Here are a few steps to make sure you pick the right icon for you.

-Your logo icon is going to function as the main visual focus of your brand.
-Regardless of what your audience knows beforehand, they’re going to instantly make judgments about your brand when they see your logo.
+Your icon is going to function as the main visual focus of your brand.
+Regardless of what your audience knows beforehand, they’re going to instantly make judgments about your business within seconds of seeing your logo.

 So, it’s important to think about which traits you want to get across.
 Is your brand professional, trustworthy, traditional, playful?
-Decide what the core message of your brand is, and only then start to search for icons that represent that message.
+Decide what the core message of your brand is, and only then start to search for icons that can convey that message.

-Like we mentioned above, if your icon design is too complicated, or it’s hard to tell what it is (is it a bird, is it a plane?) it’s going to lose your audience.
-They’ll have a tough time understanding what your brand is about, and they’ll quickly move on as a result.
+If your icon design is too complicated, or it’s hard to tell what it is (is it a bird, is it a plane?), it’s going to lose your audience.
+They’ll have a tough time understanding what your brand is about and they’ll move on as a result.

 Plus, simple designs are easier to scale up and down to use across all of your marketing mediums, both online and offline.

-Apple’s famous icon works because it’s a literal representation of their brand name.
-By itself, an apple doesn’t have much to do with computers (although there are rumors that the “bite” in the apple icon actually symbolizes a computer byte).
-That brand association only happened after Apple established itself as a brand leader within the computer and technology industry.
+Apple’s famous icon works because it’s a literal representation of the company name.
+By itself, an apple doesn’t have much to do with computers.
+That brand association only happened after Apple established itself as a leader within the computer and technology industry.

-If your brand is still unknown, you can help reinforce your brand’s niche by using an everyday item in your industry, or what you think your best-selling product will be.
-For example, a sporting goods store that’s best known for its high-end rock-climbing gear might want to think about a harness icon.
+If your brand is still unknown, you can reinforce your brand’s niche by using an everyday item in your industry, or what you think your best-selling product will be.
+If you are, let’s say, a sporting goods store that’s best known for its high-end rock-climbing gear, you might consider a harness icon.

 It may seem tempting to take on the task of designing your logo by yourself.

-But once you have some ideas, ask your friends and family for feedback before you commit!
-You may be surprised by some of their comments, and it’s important to get an objective opinion on how your icon will go over with your audience.
+But once you have some ideas, ask your friends and family for feedback before you commit.
+You may be surprised by some of their comments, and it’s important to get an objective opinion on how the icon will go over with your audience.

-If you’re not sure where to find icons, here are several places you can search:
+If you’re not sure where to discover icons, here are several places to get you started on your search.

-1. Right here at Tailor Brands!
+1. Tailor Brands.
 With our logo maker, you’ll gain access to thousands of incredible icon designs that you can use, spanning every industry and niche.
 Start creating your logo, use our search bar to browse through keywords, and play with different icons until you find the perfect one to match your vision.